 The remaining G&A expenses recorded in the statement of operations reflect the normal corporate business cycle.
 The Company strives to provide efficient and cost-effective administrative support to management's ongoing efforts to monitor production costs, and increase shareholder value.

-The G&A details for the three-month periods ended March 31, 2020 and 2019 are as follows:
+The details of the changes in the consolidated G&A for the three months ended March 31, 2021 and 2020 are as follows: